jcourtois/ac-chef-tutorial/README.md

 ### Sharing a Folder
 How will we get the app code onto the virtual machine?
 For now, let's share a directory from our host machine with the guest VM.
 Add the following line to your driver configuration in `.kitchen.yml`.

-Be careful when you change the .yml files, they have strict syntax rules.
-Even a wrongly tabbed space can make a yaml file invalid.

-You can use http://codebeautify.org/yaml-validator to check if your yaml is valid.

 ### kitchen.yml:
 ```YAML
 driver:
   synced_folders:
     - ['../app', '/minions']
 ```
+Be careful when you change the .yml files, they have strict syntax rules.
+Even a wrongly tabbed space can make a yaml file invalid.

+You can use this [validator](http://codebeautify.org/yaml-validator) to check if your yaml is valid.

 Since we have changed our VM configuration we must destroy the VM and recreate it.
 ```
 kitchen destroy